-A student who has been receiving any type of grant, scholarship or loan prior to taking a leave of absence, must also complete an exit interview with the Financial Aid Office.
+A student who has been receiving any type of grant, scholarship or loan prior to taking a leave of absence, must also complete a Loan Exit Interview with the Financial Aid Office.
 It is the student's responsibility to be aware of filing deadlines for aid for the returning semester.
 In addition, a student who takes a leave of absence should also be aware that when Academic Progress for Financial Aid is checked in May, he/she may fall short of the required credits or cumulative GPA (CGPA) to be eligible to receive aid for the upcoming semester.
 For more information please read "Measurement of Academic Progress" and "Grade Point Average Requirements" in the Financial Assistance section of the catalog.
+A student intending to withdraw from the college should go to the Student Development Office.
+To officially withdraw, a student participates in an exit interview and circulates the withdrawal form to the appropriate offices.
+Failure to officially withdraw will result in forfeiture of the general expense deposit.
+Students withdrawing at the end of a semester or in intervals between regular semesters should contact the Student Development Office.